 I had asked him the question inhospitably enough, for I resented the sort of bright and gratified recognition that still shone in his face.
 I resented it, because it seemed to imply that he expected me to respond to it.
 But I took him into the room I had just left, and, having set the lamp on the table, asked him as civilly as I could to explain himself.

 He looked about him with the strangest air,—an air of wondering pleasure, as if he had some part in the things he admired,—and he pulled off a rough outer coat, and his hat.
-Then, I saw that his head was furrowed and bald, and that the long iron-gray hair grew only on its sides.
+Then, I saw that his head was furrowed and bald, and that the long iron-grey hair grew only on its sides.
 But, I saw nothing that in the least explained him.
 On the contrary, I saw him next moment, once more holding out both his hands to me.

 “What do you mean?” said I, half suspecting him to be mad.